Tech-at-DU/d3-tutorial/01-intro-to-d3/readme.md

 ## D3 Working with elements and data

 Set the text of each new node.
-This method takes a function which receives one of the data values and should return the text to display in the node.
+This method takes a function that receives one of the data values and should return the text to display in the node.

 ```JS
 d3.select('body')